 Figure 10.
-Pishva Yazdi sketch of the position of the functions around Haj Zeinal neighborhood of Qom during the Reza Shah period (Pishwa Yazdi, 2011)
+Pishva Yazdi Sketch of the Position of the Functions around Haj Zeinal Neighborhood of Qom during the Reza Shah Period (Pishwa Yazdi, 2011)

 Haj Zainal had a place for his animals in the caravanserai, which also formed his dock.
 Next to these three, there was an alley of eight meters wide.
 He had made a home on the other side of the alley for himself, all of his staff and the swordmen.
 I mean the warriors who, in times of danger and attack and looting by thieves on the way, protected a large caravan of goods and people.
 In addition to the large house he had built for his family, he had about twenty other houses.
 In the first row of the castle, a few alleys away, there are several other caravanserais.
 A man named Haji Abdullah had built a large caravanserai and two houses on the other side of the street.
 Now, that building of Haji Abdullah is an insured office and used by the public (Pishvaizadi, 2011, 45-47)

-This is also true about the combination of uses; For example, Nasser al-Sharia (2004, 411), says about the Kashan Gate Mosque, which was built in 1951:
+This is also true about the combination of uses; for example, Nasser al-Sharia (2004, p.
+411), says about the Kashan Gate Mosque, which was built in 1951:

 This mosque is located in Darvazeh Kashan neighborhood located in the lower part of Qom city.
 Its founder is the late Haj Mirza Abdullah Kayhani, an architect from Tehran, who founded it in 1951.
 The location of this mosque was a flat land.
 As it is usual for most mosques in Qom, at first a large and unique underground water reservoir (Ab Anbar) was built, which is a very effective aid to the drinking water of the residents of that neighborhood, and then built a mosque on it.
 All the accessories of the mosque such as carpets, fans and other objects, all of which are provided by its founder, and endowments have been provided for its preservation and management.
 In addition to the mosque and the water reservoir, a small building has been built for the school and a house for the Imam of the mosque.
 The endowments of the mosque are several shops located on Amirieh Street in Tehran (Nasser al-Sharia, 2004).

-Sometimes the transformation of land uses, especially after the liberation of religious costumns at the beginning of the fall of Reza Shah, has shown a reverse trend towards becoming more traditional, a clear example of which is the change of use of Kamran Mirza Park at the intersection of Eram Qom to Hojjatieh Islamic School.
+Sometimes, transformations in land use—particularly following the relaxation of religious restrictions at the end of Reza Shah’s reign—exhibited a reversal toward more traditional patterns.
+A clear example of this is the conversion of Kamran Mirza Park, located at the intersection of Eram and Qom streets, into the Hojjatieh Islamic School.